gusl/CalibrationCurves/README.md

 uses under the hood to enforce this shape constraint, but it does work -- MLE is isotonic.
 Unfortunately, isotonicity is not guaranteed for the CIs.
-Our methods likewise don't guarantee that the quantile will be isotonic as a function of X, but make the problem significantly better.
+Our methods likewise don't guarantee that the quantile will be isotonic as a function of X, but they do improve this significantly.

 Our bootstrap confidence intervals (CIs) can use one of several
 methods: